 On Wednesday, five African leaders expressed serious concern against the violence during the presidential campaign in the Democratic Republic of Congo, where the vote was postponed until March in the Beni-Butembo and Yumbi regions.

 Clashes in some places are enough to jeopardize the tranquility of voters, a statement said at the end of the summit organized by President Denis Sassou Nguesso of Congo-Brazzaville.

 South African President Cyril Ramaphosa and Namibian President Hage Geingob, who also heads the Southern African Development Community (SADC), joined him at a table in Brazzaville with Edgar Lungu, the President of Zambia, and his Botswana counterpart Mokgweetsi Masisi.
 It was also attended by João Lourenço, the President of Angola, that borders DRC at 2500 kilometers.

 However, the representative of the DRC did not attend the talks, but the summit leaders decided that a delegation of foreign ministers would present their findings to the DRC President Joseph Kabila on Thursday.

-“The Congolese are asking for help because we live under the rampant dictatorship of Mr. Kabila,” said Faiulu to RFI.
+“The Congolese are asking for help because we live under the rampant dictatorship of Mr. Kabila,” Faiulu commented to RFI.
 “We believe that these heads of state will take into account the sufferings of the Congolese people,” he added.